Good questions to ask in an interview

-Don’t fall into that trap!
-Some employers interpret your questions as an indication of your interest in the job.
-Prepare for this part of the interview by writing a list of at least 5 questions you’d like to ask.
+Sit down and write a list of at least five questions you’d like to ask.
 If you get to ask questions as you go along, make sure you hold back at least two of them for the end.
 We've listed some suggestions to help you get started below.